RanchoDVT/Vex-SDK/README.md

   - clang includes | 8.0.0 -> 18.1.6

 - mkenv.mk | C=gnu99, C++=gnu++11 -> C=gnu23, C++=gnu++23

-*THIS IS ONLY FOR V5, I DON'T HAVE HARDWARE TO TEST IQ2, OR EXP.
-PLEASE DON'T ASK ME TO MAKE IT FOR THOSE PLATFORMS!*

 ## How can I apply this "update"?